 The Joyce Foundation was established in 1948 by Beatrice Joyce Kean of Chicago.
 She was the sole heir of the Joyce family, of Clinton, Iowa.
 The family wealth came from the lumber industry, including family-owned timberlands, plywood and saw mills, and wholesale and retail building material distribution facilities located in the Midwest, Louisiana, and Texas.

 Over time, the Foundation’s mission has evolved while maintaining its focus on public policies that benefit the Great Lakes community.
 For the first quarter century of its work, the Foundation awarded grants to health organizations and hospitals.
-Currently, the Foundation's grant making focuses on education, employment, the environment, gun violence, money and politics, and culture.
+Currently, the Foundation's grant making focuses on education, employment, the environment, gun violence, democracy, and culture.